openstack-archive/sahara/doc/source/horizon/installation.guide.rst

     $ sudo service httpd reload
 ..

-   You can check that service has been started successfully.
-Go to Horizon URL and if installation is correct you'll be able to see the Sahara tab.
+   Now if you log into Horizon you should see the Sahara menu available there.